emo-bon/hackathon2022/handson_instructions.md

     sbatch slurm-example.sh
     (Note: you can monitor the progress of your job using the `squeue` command.)

-Once this is over, let's see the outcome!
+Once the job is finished, let's see the outcome!

     ls
     fastp.html  fastp.json wgs-paired-SRR1620013_1.fastq.fastp.fastq  wgs-paired-SRR1620013_2.fastq.fastp.fastq